nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 ###### Use McuxSDK CMake package

-Since the MCUXpresso SDK can be exported to be a standard CMake package, so you can directly use find_package(McuxSDK) way to get MCUXpresso SDK contents:
+The MCUXpresso SDK can be exported as a standard CMake package.
+The example can directly use **find_package(McuxSDK)** to get MCUXpresso SDK contents:

 ```cmake
 cmake_minimum_required(VERSION 3.30.0)